 Amplify Lead Application

-Applications open October 3, 2022, and are due November 11, 2022.
-Finalists will be interviewed the weeks of December 5-16, 2022, and those who are selected as Amplify Leads will be notified no later than January 6, 2023.
+Applications are due November 11, 2022.
+Finalists will be interviewed the weeks of December 5-16, 2022, and those who are selected as Amplify Leads will be notified no later than New Year’s Eve, December 31, 2022.

 Before you apply:

 - Amplify Leads must participate in every element of the program.
-See below for the Amplify Lead position description that outlines the Lead responsibilities.
+Please review the Amplify calendar to ensure you are available.

 - There is a $399 registration fee for Amplify Leads.
 In our commitment to racial justice, the fee is waived for Leads who identify as Black, Indigenous, or People of Color.